sudoforge/git-profiles/README.md

 This adds a key/value pair in your global configuration.

-### Work, work
+### That's all, folks!

-Next, run `git` commands like you normally would and watch the magic work!
+The next time you run a `git` command, your configured directory profiles will be picked up.